A Training School For Elephants

 "Grimly compelling… Roberts tells the story with panache." — Mail on Sunday

-"An intriuging tale" — Sydney Morning Herald
+"An intriguing tale" — Sydney Morning Herald

 "Superb and sobering.
 Sophy Roberts' restless curiosity and thoughtful probing makes her a superlative companion in this quest into the heart of Africa in search of colonial folly.
 An atmospheric travel narrative of the highest order." — Cal Flynn, Islands of Abandonment